ProteinsWebTeam/pfam-curation-docs/preparation.rst

 Download docker image
 ---------------------

-Download the latest version of the Pfam curation tools container from Gitlab:
+Download the latest version of the Pfam curation tools container from Dockerhub:

 .. parsed-literal::